Protect Your Investment: Prosthetic Care Essentials

 - Oil-based products — can stain and damage the material

-- Harsh chemicals — bleach, alcohol wipes, hydrogen peroxide
+- Harsh chemicals — bleach, hydrogen peroxide

-- Antibacterial soaps — often too harsh
+- Antibacterial soaps — often too harsh for daily use

 - Scented products — can cause skin irritation